 Sec.
+4. The judicial power of the State shall be vested in a Court for the trial of Impeachments, a shall have the power of impeaching.
+No person shall be convicted without the concurrence of two-thirds of the Senators present.
+When the Governor is impeached the Chief Justice shall preside.
+Sec.
 7. Treason against the State shall consist only in levying war against it, or adhering to its enemies, giving them aid and comfort.
 No person shall be convicted of treason unless on the testimony of two witnesses to the same overt act, or on confession in open court.
-Ne conviction of Sec.
-8. The Supreme Court shall consist of a
+No conviction of treason or attainder shall work corruption of blood or forfeiture.